-- Available for sale financial assets are measured at fair value - Non-current asset held for sale measured at lower of carrying value and fair value less costs to sell. - Derivative financial instruments are measured at fair value - Financial instruments at fair value through profit or loss are measured at fair value. - The defined benefit asset is recognized as the net total of the plan assets, plus unrecognized past service cost and unrecognized actuarial losses, less unrecognized actuarial gains and the present value of the defined benefit obligation. - In relation to lease prepayments, the initial fair value of the security deposit is estimated as the present value of the refundable amount, discounted using the market interest rates for similar instruments.
+- Non-current asset held for sale measured at lower of carrying value and fair value less costs to sell. - Derivative financial instruments are measured at fair value - Financial instruments at fair value through profit or loss are measured at fair value. - The defined benefit asset is recognized as the net total of the plan assets, plus unrecognized past service cost and unrecognized actuarial losses, less unrecognized actuarial gains and the present value of the defined benefit obligation. - In relation to lease prepayments, the initial fair value of the security deposit is estimated as the present value of the refundable amount, discounted using the market interest rates for similar instruments.
 The difference between the initial fair value and the refundable amount of the deposit is recognized as a lease prepayment.